We don't just talk cars ... we teach how to buy them.

 The Sport model also comes with 15-inch alloy wheels, wider tires, a roofline rear spoiler, an underbody kit, cruise control, remote entry, a leather-wrapped steering wheel, and a six-speaker 200-watt audio system with digital media connection.

-Redesigned for 2009, the Honda Fit was again available in base and Sport trim levels.
+Redesigned for 2009 and produced through the 2014 model year, the second generation Fit was again available in base and Sport trim levels.
 The new Fit is 4.2 inches longer and has received a suspension update for better handling, as well as enhanced body rigidity for improved crash safety.